denisdekh/cscd58-project/readme.md

 ## To do list:

-- create a applicaltion layer protocol over TCP that the client/server will use to communicate.
+- create a application layer protocol over TCP that the client/server will use to communicate.
 Can just use HTTP if you would like.

-    we will use whatever protcol is chosen/designed to make requests from the client such as
+    we will use whatever protocol is chosen/designed to make requests from the client such as

     - send message
     - register